Most Forgiving Muscleback Irons 2023

 Conclusion

-Musclebacks are not really the most forgiving clubs in the world, but with modern technology, they can be as forgiving as they will ever get.
+Musclebacks are not really the most forgiving clubs in the world, but with modern technology, they can be the best muscleback iron you have ever played - soft materials with forged bodies.

 Gone are the days of the old 1980 butter knife blades with amputated toes.
-The new era of big faces and more forgiving rears of the club have made musclebacks accessible to everyone.
+The new era of big faces have made musclebacks accessible to everyone.

-My personal bias is toward anything Srixon.
-Next I would say Mizuno take the cake and then Ping for forgiveness.
+My personal bias is toward anything Srixon or Takomo.
 If you have the money, the PXG is really a good purchase, but remember to be fitted and get your specs before finding those specs online.